 Here’s how: Just skip the sugar pills or ring- free week and you can literally skip your periods.

 The first time you try, usually you can get to 3 months with no periods and then you get some spotting.
-When you get spotting, come off the pills for 5 days (you’ll get your period) then go back on the 6th day regardless of being on or off your period.
-You’ll go further each time i.e. the 1st time, you get to 3 months with no period, and then the 2nd time – 6 months with no period, then 1 yr, then Voilà, no more periods!
+When you get spotting, come off the pills for 5 days (you’ll get a withdrawal bleed during that time) then go back on your pill or ring (a new one) one the 6th day whether or not you are still bleeding.
+You’ll get further each time i.e. the 1st time, you get to 3 months with no period, and then the 2nd time – 6 months with no period, then 1 yr, then Voilà, no more periods!

 You can read here about how the co-inventor of the Pill created the pill to have a 1 week withdrawal bleed (fake period) because he wanted to help facilitate “the rhythm method” which was acceptable to the Catholic church.
 However his co-founders knew that “a cycle of any desired length could presumably be produced.”